 Digital aggregators are used to distribute music across a range of DSPs.
 We aren’t able to recommend an aggregator but for more information on choosing one check out our article here.

-If you would like to release songs for streaming or download from your website or Bandcamp page, you will require a Limited Digital Music Service agreement as you are acting as the Digital Service Provider.
+If you would like to release songs for streaming or download from your website you will require a Limited Digital Music Service agreement as you are acting as the Digital Service Provider.
 For more information, please contact us.